Skip to content

 Our treatments

 Our treatments are not offered as an alternative to conventional medical treatments.
 Only one treatment can be given per day, lasting 20-45 minutes, with shorter sessions available on request.
-Treatments take place in our dedicated Complementary Therapies room or our Inpatient Unit and our treatments include:
+Treatments take place in our dedicated Complementary Therapies room, on our Inpatient Unit or in patients’ own homes and our treatments include:

 • Massage